exercism/v3/languages/csharp/exercises/concept/switch-statements/.docs/instructions.md

 ### 2. Raise an alert if an unknown shirt number is encountered.

-Modify the `PlayAnalyzer.OffFieldk()` method to throw an `ArgumentException` when a shirt number outside the range 1-11 is processed.
+Modify the `PlayAnalyzer.OffField()` method to throw an `ArgumentException` when a shirt number outside the range 1-11 is processed.

 ### 3. Extend the coverage to include off field activity